MSW Field Frequently Asked Questions

 I currently work outside of the social work arena.
 Are there internships that won’t conflict with my schedule?

 Yes.
 That said, evening and weekend placements will restrict the type of experience you can get.
 The majority of our placements mirror regular working hours.
 School social work, for example, would not be an option.
 The more restrictive your schedule is, the more difficult it is to find suitable placement options.
 It is reasonable to expect that some placement options may contribute a degree of interference with your other commitments.

 I plan to do an organized volunteer activity this Summer.
 Can it be used for my internship?

 Not typically.
 You would need to be enrolled in the field seminar course, have an MSW-level on-site supervisor, and have this arrangement approved by us in your field briefing.
 Obviously, we encourage service projects and volunteerism, but it would have to meet all of the requirements of our internship program.

 I am coming from far, far away to attend Monmouth.
 Is there housing available for graduate students?

 Happily, yes.
 The University has arrangements for a limited amount of graduate housing.
 Currently, the units are oceanfront (actually ON THE BEACH!) and less than a mile from campus.

 I read about your international field program, who is eligible for this?

 We have contractual agreements with placements in more than 8 countries.
 This is an 8 to 10 week placement that occurs in the last half of your last semester.
-It is only available to MSW students who choose the International & Community Development track.
+It is only available to MSW students who choose the Global and Community Practice track.